I find laptop monitors dysfunctional due to their small size and low-quality panels.

 - 90W PD (65W PD might not be enough for some laptops).

-Reddit had mixed reviews.
-Some people trash the calibration on BenQs, saying the only reliable calibrator is a hardware calibrator, and these often found them off by a yard.
-The other factor to consider beforehand (got this from Amazon reviews), is that the BenQ has a 16 Amp power plug (compared to the regular 5 Amp ones).
-This requires a 16 Amp socket, which is different both in construction and power-drawing requirement from the regular.
+Reddit folks trashed the calibration saying hardware calibrators found them off by a bit.
+Amazon reviews highlighted the 16 Amp power plug on the BenQ (requires a 16 Amp socket, different both in construction and power-drawing requirement from regular 5 Amps).

 In the end I sprung for the BenQ :